A Field Guide For Creating Real Momentum Among Teams

 Nearly all leaders I meet love strategy as a topic.
 They talk and think about it a fair lot.
 In many organizations, however, strategic projections remain lofty visions while actual performance lags.
 Have a look at this graph from McKinsey:

+Notice the lines of optimistically projected growth.
 McKinsey consultant Chris Bradley calls these graphs “hockey sticks.”
 I look at these as visual artifacts of failed strategic execution.
 They point to the company’s inability to make bold moves: Lots of talk that doesn’t translate into meaningful action.

 What gets in the way?
 Why do strategic plans often fail?